Inspiring initiatives and thoughtful gestures

 Demonstrating community spirit in Midlothian

-Shell UK employee Alex Morrison has converted his family’s Scottish gin distillery into a hand sanitiser production line – to help in the fight against COVID-19.
+When the pandemic first hit, Shell UK employee Alex Morrison converted his family’s Scottish gin distillery into a hand sanitiser production line – to help in the fight against COVID-19.

 Alex - known as Sandy - set about repurposing the King’s Hill distillery near Edinburgh after reading about the shortage of critical supplies for frontline workers battling the virus.